Finite-volume scattering on the left-hand cut: Introduction

 In fact, a lattice QCD calculation of the relevant finite-volume spectrum for $D D^* \to D D^*$ was already performed and presented in ref.~\cite{Padmanath:2022cvl}, including the prediction of virtual bound state at the heavier than physical pion mass of $M_\pi \approx 280 \, \text{MeV}$, for which the $D^*$ is a stable particle.
 The authors argue that the virtual bound state is likely associated with the $T_{cc}^+$.
 Subsequently, ref.~\cite{Du:2023hlu} argued that the left-hand cut, resulting from the pion exchange shown in figure~\ref{fig:various_examples}(c), could qualitatively change the result.
 In light of this, it would clearly be valuable to make use of the finite-volume energies that overlap the branch cut.
 One formal method to address this is to extend the three-particle formalism to $D D \pi$; this is underway.
 The alternative method of extending the work here to non-identical and non-degenerate particles, and the relation of the latter to the three-particle approach, will also be considered in a future publication.

-Two other publications, of relevance for the left-hand cut in the finite volume context, have come to our attention during the completion of this work.
-These are ref.~\cite{Sato:2007ms}, concerning exponentially suppressed corrections to finite-volume scattering formula for $NN \to NN$, as well as ref.~\cite{Meng:2021uhz}, concerning a plane-wave basis for the quantization condition.
-The detailed relation of the formalism presented here to the earlier work is also a topic for future investigation.
+Two other publications, of relevance for the left-hand cut in the finite-volume context, have come to our attention during the completion of this work.
+These are ref.~\cite{Sato:2007ms}, concerning exponentially suppressed corrections to finite-volume scattering formula for $NN \to NN$, as well as ref.~\cite{Meng:2021uhz}, which makes use of a plane-wave basis for the quantization condition.
+We compare our approach to that used in these earlier works in section~\ref{sec:previous_work}.

 The remainder of this manuscript is organized as follows: In the next section, we review properties and relations for the infinite-volume $NN \to NN$ scattering amplitude in the region given by the inequality \eqref{eq:two_nuc_extended}.
 Then, in section~\ref{sec:FVformalism}, we turn to the finite-volume system.
 Over numerous subsections, we detail the breakdown in the usual derivation and provide the resolution, summarized in section \ref{sec:result}.
 As we explain there, this depends on an intermediate quantity that is related to the scattering amplitude via integral equations in section~\ref{sec:int_eqs}.
-Finally, in section~\ref{sec:explore}, we explore the result in various ways, e.g.~by recovering the standard formalism in the limiting case when the $N N \pi$ coupling, leading to the left-hand branch cut, vanishes.
+Finally, in section~\ref{sec:explore}, we explore the result in various ways, e.g.~by recovering the standard formalism in the limiting case when the $N N \pi$ coupling vanishes.
 In section~\ref{sec:conclusions} we briefly conclude.
-We also include two appendices collecting technical details of the derivation.
+We also include three appendices collecting technical details of the derivation.